 AMELIA MARTENS is an identical twin who grew up in Ventura CA..
 She has received both an MFA in Creative Writing and an MS in Literacy, Culture, and Language Education from Indiana University.
-Her debut poetry collection, The Spoons in the Grass Are There To Dig a Moat, was selected by Sarabande Books for the 2014 Linda Bruckheimer Series in Kentucky Literature and will be published in October of 2016.
+Her debut poetry collection, The Spoons in the Grass are There To Dig a Moat, was selected by Sarabande Books for the 2014 Linda Bruckheimer Series in Kentucky Literature and will be published in April 2016.
 She currently teaches transitional education classes as an adjunct instructor for West Kentucky Community & Technical College, where she is also the Associate Literary Editor for WKCTC’s Exit 7: A Journal of Literature and Art.
 A co-founder of the Rivertown Reading Series, Amelia also received an Emerging Artist Grant from the Kentucky Arts Council in 2010.
 She is a recent Pushcart nominee, and the author of three poetry chapbooks: Purgatory (winner of the Spring 2010 Black River Chapbook competition, published by Black Lawrence Press in 2012), Clatter (Floating Wolf Quarterly, 2013), and A Series of Faults (Finishing Line Press, 2014).
 Her poems have appeared in such journals as Cold Mountain Review, Connecticut Review, Epicenter, Kudzu, pacificREVIEW, Slipstream, The Madison Review, Whiskey Island, and Willow Springs.
 She is married to the poet Britton Shurley; they have two smart/beautiful/brave daughters and a ridiculous dog.